women-plus-datascience/women-plus-datascience.github.io/content/panels/2021_02_LifeAfterGradSchool.md

 # Panel Discussion: Life After Grad School

-This panel provides graduate students and postdocs an opportunity to hear from successful professionals about life as a data scientist in academia, industry, government, consulting, and non-profit organizations.
+Hear from successful professionals about life as a data scientist in academia, industry, government, consulting, and non-profit organizations.
 Attendees will learn about the work experiences and skills that contribute to success in each sphere.

 **Keywords:** Data Science in Academia, Industry, Consulting